 What is a good chore list?

-Do you get tired of pulling your hair out because you can’t find what you need?
+Are you tired of pulling your hair out because you can’t find what you need?
 You feel like your house is a mess?
 Or you’re the only one doing all the work?

 Why a Household Chores List Will Help You

 First, here are some important benefits of a chore list:

 You’ll know what needs to be done!
 You can work on chores incrementally instead of doing one big soul-sucking clean up all at once.
 That’s a big mental boost right there!

 This post contains affiliate links, and I may earn a commission at no cost to you.
 See my disclaimer for more.